makwingchi/MUSA620_02/README.md

 ## Exploratory Data Visualization - using matplotlib, seaborn, and altair to explore a dataset

-Second Assignment of MUSA 620 Data Wrangling and Data Visualization at University of Pennsylvania

 We will be exploring the box score and standing statistics dataset from the NBA (2012-present).
 The original dataset is posted on https://www.kaggle.com/pablote/nba-enhanced-stats#2012-18_playerBoxScore.csv

 ### Making Sense of Data